gvwilson/sensibleadventures/cloudherd/cloudherd.md

 determination, but the cloud was old, older even than Grappa Gas, and they were flying straight into a headwind.

-*Faster!* she urged.  *Please, faster!* She shivered despite her goofskin hat and coat, her hand already numbed by the icy mountain air.
+*Faster!* she urged.  *Please, faster!* She shivered despite her camelskin hat and coat, her hand already numbed by the icy mountain air.

 Beside her, the tiger snarled as the last of the crows that had attacked them